trufflesuite/trufflesuite.com/src/docs/truffle/reference/configuration.md

 * `from`: From address used during migrations.
 Defaults to the first available account provided by your Ethereum client.
 * `provider`: Default web3 provider using `host` and `port` options: `new Web3.providers.HttpProvider("http://<host>:<port>")`
 * `websockets`: You will need this enabled to use the `confirmations` listener or to hear Events using `.on` or `.once`.
 Default is `false`.
+* `deploymentPollingInterval`: When a smart contract is deployed, this determines how often to check whether the transaction has been completed, specified in milliseconds.
+Default is `4000`.
+Note that this is *independent* of the polling interval that `provider` may use.
+See [`@truffle/hdwallet-provider` documentation](https://github.com/trufflesuite/truffle/blob/develop/packages/hdwallet-provider/README.md#instantiation) if you are using `HDWalletProvider` and wish to specify a custom `pollingInterval`.

 For each network, you can specify `host` / `port`, `url`, or `provider`, but not more than one.
 If you need an HTTP provider, we recommend using `host` and `port`, or `url`, while if you need a custom provider such as `HDWalletProvider`, you must use `provider`.
 The `url` option also supports WebSockets and SSL. `url` should include the full url; see the examples below:
 - http://127.0.0.1:8545